Sonja Lyubomirsky: Awards

 Lyubomirsky has received a John Templeton Foundation grant, a Science of Generosity grant, a Templeton Positive Psychology Prize, and a million-dollar grant (with Ken Sheldon) from the National Institute of Mental Health.
 In 2021, she received an honorary doctorate from the University of Basel.
+In 2023, Lyubomirsky was elected a Fellow of the American Association for the Advancement of Science.

 The How of Happiness

 The How of Happiness was published in 2008 by Penguin Press.
 The book has been translated into 22 languages.

 The premise of The How of Happiness is that 50 percent of a given human's long-term happiness level is genetically determined, 10 percent is affected by life circumstances and situation, and a remaining 40 percent of happiness is subject to self control.

 The How of Happiness led to an iPhone application called Live Happy, produced by Signal Patterns.
 Lyubomirsky is on the company's scientific advisory board.

-The How of Happiness has also led to a song, The How of Happiness Book Tune, a mnemonic to remember the content within the book.
+The How of Happiness has also led to a song, The How of Happiness Book tune, a mnemonic to remember the content within the book.